|POS||Race & Track||Date||Points|

 Antonio Giovinazzi Net Worth

-That being said, he still reportedly earns a salary of £175,000 a year driving for the team formerly known as Sauber.
+That said, he still reportedly earns a salary of £175,000 a year driving for the team formerly known as Sauber.

 Antonio Giovinazzi Family